Welcome to the Industrial Heritage Network CORNWALL & DEVON (IHNCD) page!

 Our inaugural meeting took place at the King Edward Mine Museum on the 28th March.
 Take a look at the agenda here

-Our next meeting will be hosted by the Steamship Freshspring Society on the 18th September – watch the space for more details!
+Our next meeting will be hosted by the Steamship Freshspring Society – SS Freshspring on the 18th September -do get in touch if you’d like to join us!

 The Association for Industrial Archaeology (AIA) is the national organisation for Britain.
 The AIA encourages and promotes the public benefit of the study of, and research in, the archaeology of industry and the industrial period, and promotes education in the identification, recognition and conservation of the industrial heritage.
 The Association funds Restoration Grants; awards cash prizes for research and publications; sponsors new research; lobbies bodies concerned with legislation, planning and funding; unites individuals, local societies, academics and field professionals; represents industrial archaeology nationally and internationally; runs conferences and practical workshops; publishes a biannual academic journal, Industrial Archaeology Review, and a quarterly newsletter, Industrial Archaeology News.